 A quick overview of the different pieces

 The first piece to come off was the bottom cover.
 This was the least interesting part of the camera as it is only a mechanical base, but it its own way it was also one of the most difficult ones.
 There are a total of 9 screws in three different sizes.
 Unfortunately I managed to strip the heads of two of them – for one I actually had to drill out the head and then remove the rest of the screw with pliers once the bottom cover was already off.
 I will have to get some replacement screws eventually.
 The bottom cover revealed two stacked circuit boards.
 One is relatively sparsely populated – it has the mini-USB connector on it and what I suspect are two RAM chips.
 The second one was clearly the power supply board.
-If was full of passive devices, had connections to the main capacitor and also held the backup battery.
+If was full of passive devices, had connections to the main capacitor (Edit: make sure to discharge it as soon as possible) and also held the backup battery.
 The back cover housed the LCD and all the buttons around it.
 The side and front covers came off easily.
 The board assembly with the CCD sensor was itself a two-board construction and was covered by metal shielding.
 Taking off the top cover was one of the more involved steps, as I had to de-solder several wires and make sure not to tear any of the flat flex cable connections.
 Last but not least, the centre part of the camera with most of the mechanical pieces had to come out of the structural frame.
 This centre part alone is an incredible piece of engineering with several layers of flat flex circuit boards wrapped around mechanical structures.
 Luckily I didn’t have to take it apart much further.